zackstout/world-weaver/SOLO/WORLD WEAVER/README.md

 - ah, clearly the way i'm doing zero-gravity is the way to do zones of gravity: just partition up into sections and apply  a different gravity based on what seciton they're in....that would actually be easier than what i'm trying to do now.
 Ok, onto attempt number 3.

 - a couple n00b mistakes with Matter: we were increasing the force with each setInterval iteration, and we were also inserting a new force (in the earlier attempt) with each iteration, instead of just at the initiation (i.e. mouseclick)

+- ok We can use "title" to show hover text....however it's not quite the ...sexiest way of doing it

+- "expand more" and "expand less" in material.io ICONS

+- possibly "directions run" for attempts